 You need to consider who you are getting it for, what their needs are today, and how their needs are going to evolve.

-If your loved one is already home bound, and doesn’t go out on there own, then you really only need the in-home cellular medical alert system.
+If your loved one is already home bound, and doesn’t go out on their own, then you really only need the in-home cellular medical alert system.

 Even if your loved one hasn’t had any falls yet, they can have a system which will give them the assurance that they can continue to be active, and if anything happens they will get help wherever they are.

-The family and caregivers will also have the possibility, with the apps for the mobile devices to see where their loved ones are, to call them, to track their locations and sometimes much more.
+The family and caregivers of a user will also have the possibility, with the apps for the mobile devices, to see where their loved ones are, to call them, to track their locations and sometimes much more.

 What is great is that even the most basic unmonitored systems can give a level of assurance to all concerned from just knowing that if there is a problem they will get a call, or a message straight away.

-Who makes the cellular medical alert systems ?
+Who makes the cellular network medical alert systems ?